algorand/pointproofs/SPEC.md

   ```
   * Input: a `Commitment`
   * Input: a writable buffer
-  * Input: a flag whether to compress the group point or not; must be false
+  * Input: a flag whether to compress the group point or not; must be true
   * Output: none
+  * Error: compression is false
   * Error: ciphersuite is not supported
   * Error: serialization fails
   * Steps: convert `| ciphersuite | commit |` to bytes